microbus-io/fabric/docs/tech/controlsubs.md

 }
 ```

-To discover instances of all microservices replace the host name `www.example.com` with the special host name `all`:
+To discover instances of all microservices replace the hostname `www.example.com` with the special hostname `all`:

 ```go
 ch := con.Publish(r.Context(), pub.GET("https://all:888/ping"))